 Parenting is hard, period.
-And when your child has special needs, the job can seem even more daunting.
+And when your child is disabled, the job can seem even more daunting.
 Our days are filled-to-the-brim with appointments, therapies, and paperwork.
 (And don’t forget about the the bills.)

 And when we’re not actually doing anything, we’re thinking about what we should be doing, or need to get done, or that we’re not doing enough.
 Stop me if I’m wrong.

 I’m a mom raising four boys.
-My youngest two (we call them the babies), were born with special needs – they were six weeks premature.
+My youngest two (we call them the babies), were born six weeks premature.
 Ever since their early arrival, they’ve continued to present with various delays and conditions, including autism.

 I’ve learned so much from all of my children, and from the mistakes I’ve made with them throughout the years.
 Combining those lessons with the ones I learned teaching elementary school, I’ve created a list of rules.

 Of course these aren’t the only rules we’ll ever need, but I’ve found that these situations have come up the most.
-So if you’re a special needs parent, here are 7 rules that I’ve learned along the way.
+So if you’re a parent of disabled children, here are 7 rules that I’ve learned along the way.

 1. Listen to your gut.

 I listed this rule first, because it’s the most important.
 I can’t tell you how many times I’ve sat in a doctor’s office and heard something that just didn’t sound right.